bpype/blender-studio-pipeline/scripts-blender/addons/blender_kitsu/README.md

 ![image info](/media/addons/blender_kitsu/sqe_outdated_scan.jpg)

 `Scan for outdated media` will scan the selected / all sequence strips for their source media file.
-It searches for a later version in the same directory as the source media.
+It searches for a later version in either the Playblast directory or the "Media Update Search Paths" directories (set in the add-on preferences).
 If the current media file is outdated it will highlight that strip with a red line in the sequence editor:

 ![image info](/media/addons/blender_kitsu/sqe_outdated_overlay.jpg)